 Your junior year will most likely be the year you are taking the most AP and generally challenging classes.
 Concentrate on maintaining a strong GPA throughout your junior year.
 More than test prep, extracurricular activities, or letters of recommendation, your grades is the number one factor for college admissions, so you have to make your GPA your top priority.

 If your GPA is low or average at the beginning of your junior year, it’s even more crucial that you focus the majority of your time and efforts on raising it.
-Again, let MEK Review help you with our School Support tutoring.

 Start off the semester strong by thoroughly reading your syllabus, talking to your teachers, and writing down all relevant information in your student planner.
 You should have a crystal clear idea of the homework, tests, and expectations required for each class.
 Check out our 3 Secrets to Keeping a High GPA in High School blog for more tips and tricks!

 Be careful to not overdo it on your course schedule.
 You want to show admission officers that you are willing to challenge yourself, but you also want high grades.
 Some juniors burn themselves out by taking too many AP, IB, or otherwise advanced courses.